twihno/cloud-init-config/README.md

 > rendering) but has **not** been exercised end-to-end in a real browser.
 Review it before
 > trusting it with real infrastructure, especially the disk-writing export path.

+## Human preamble

+I don't know what to write here: Yes, this is 100% AI slop and vibe coded.
+This isn't perfect.
+This somewhat shouldn't exist.
+We needed a simple tool to customize our cloud init files more or less only for some of our raspberry pis.
+This makes this easy, reproducible and less error-prone.
+Idk.
+Use it if you want.

 ## Features

 - **Three sources of templates**, shown as cards you can switch between grid/list view: